 \subsection{Time-series Retrieval Problem}

-Retrieval augmented forecasting is inherently related to the model's capability to identify motifs in the time-series, and utilizing this to make inference.
-This motivates our Time-Series Retrieval (TS-R) task which measures the ability to match the current motif (i.e.~query) to an earlier similar motif (i.e.~key).
-The model is then asked to retrieve the context surrounding the earlier motif and output it as its prediction.
+Retrieval augmented forecasting is inherently related to the model's capability to identify motifs in the time series and utilize this to make inferences.
+This motivates our Time-Series Retrieval (TS-R) task, which measures the ability to match the current motif (i.e.~query) to an earlier similar motif (i.e.~key).
+The model is then asked to retrieve the context surrounding the earlier motif and use it as additional input to form its prediction.